 Mycotoxins are the second but more powerful side effect of active mold growth.
 Though commonly associated with fungi, several different types of mycotoxins can be created by active mold growth indoors, including Alternaria, Aspergillus, Penicillium, and Stachybotrys.
 Allergies and respiratory inflammation are two of the most commonly reported symptoms that can arise after exposure to these types of mycotoxins, and this is actually fairly benign when you consider that ingesting certain types of mycotoxins can be lethal to humans and animals.

 Despite mold's overall persistence to grow and flourish, there is a simple solution.
 As very simple organisms, any mold needs only three things for growth: oxygen, a cellulose based food, and moisture.
 Eliminate or minimize any one of those three and mold can be controlled.
 Since removing all possible cellulose food sources and oxygen from your home is a ridiculous idea, controlling humidity levels is your best defense against mold.
+Reduce or eliminate excess moisture and mold growth grinds to a halt.
 This underlies why it is crucial to discard or dry out and sanitize flooded areas as soon as possible.